TODOvue/tv-sidebar/README.md

 ## Usage Examples

 ### Default List Mode
-Display a numbered list of links:
+Display a numbered list of items that emit the full object on click:
 ```vue
 <script setup>
 import { TvSidebar } from '@todovue/tv-sidebar'